-- 6. demonstrate a systematic understanding of the theory and techniques needed at the forefront of professional practice in environmental design; - 7. evaluate advanced practice in environmental design critically and, where appropriate, propose new alternatives; - 8 illustrate how established techniques of research and enquiry are used to create and interpret knowledge in the discipline; - 9. apply current knowledge appropriately and with originality to building for environmental design; - 10. anticipate the principal ways in which controlling physical environments can impact on the wider local and global environment;
+- 6. Demonstrate a systematic understanding of the theory and techniques needed at the forefront of professional practice in environmental design; - 7.
+Evaluate advanced practice in environmental design critically and, where appropriate, propose new alternatives: - 8.
+Illustrate how established techniques of research and enquiry are used to create and interpret knowledge in the discipline; - 9.
+Apply current knowledge appropriately and with originality to building for environmental design;

+- 10. Anticipate the principal ways in which controlling physical environments can impact on the wider local and global environment; - 11.
+Collect and record relevant data, and apply appropriate appraisal techniques, in order to assess the environmental performance of buildings;